How Health Reform Affects Disability Care

 - Your plan cannot include a dollar limit on care.
 Annual and lifetime limits go away.

 - You cannot be charged more for insurance because you are sick or disabled.

 - Your out-of-pocket costs are capped.
 There's a limit on how much you will spend each year.
 After reaching that amount, your plan covers all costs.
 That includes copays and deductibles.

-If you use the Marketplace, you will be able to see what health care plans are available to you, the cost of the plans, and whether you qualify for help with your costs.
+If you use the Marketplace to shop for health insurance, you will be able to see what health care plans are available to you, the cost of the plans, and whether you qualify for help with your costs.